 Financial aid package covers all calculated Need with no loans:

-- While on the one hand these are often the most generous packages from schools with very high endowments, it can be extremely difficult for students to use outside scholarships to cover the portion of the COA that is not covered by the financial aid package.
+- These are often the most generous packages from schools with very high endowments, but it can be extremely difficult for students to use outside scholarships to cover the portion of the COA that is not covered by the financial aid package.
+For some students, the entire, or virtually entire, COA will be covered by aid from the college, so there is no gap for outside aid to fill.
+For other students, the calculated Need is covered in full, but there is still a significant portion of the COA left uncovered.
+This is the expected parent contribution referenced above.

 - Once a college determines how much they believe a family should be able to afford, the college expects that amount to come from the family.
-Loans may be used to cover the parent expectation, but often outside aid may not.
+Even when loans are not offered to cover a portion of the calculated Need, loans may be used to cover the parent expectation.
+Outside aid, however, is generally not allowed for any part of the expected parent contribution.

 - If there is a student portion (typically $2,500-$4,000), there is a possibility for outside aid to cover that amount only, but this must be confirmed by the financial aid office.